The Otago Region is currently at COVID -19 Alert Level 1

 NZ COVID Tracer

-Businesses are being encouraged to still use the Ministry of Health NZ COVID Tracer mobile app at alert level 1 so that if any new cases of COVID-19 are reported, any contacts can be easily traced.
+Businesses are being encouraged to use the Ministry of Health NZ COVID Tracer mobile app so that if any new cases of COVID-19 are reported, any contacts can be easily traced.

 The NZ COVID Tracer allows New Zealanders to create a digital diary of the places they’ve been, by scanning QR codes displayed at these locations.
 This helps log and track where people have visited and who they have come in contact with.